ludolpif/llss/doc/BUILDING-Linux.md

 It's a `git clone` then `./configure` then `make` fashioned system.
 Parallel build with `make -j` is way faster but I managed to early commit many Makefile versions that don't really work with `make -j` parallel builds.
 Hoping this is past.

-TODO: explain details about getting or generating llss-build-dep artifacts in llss git

-### Reporting build errors

-Open an issue if you do have building errors or newcomer questions.
-- If the error occurs using the GUI, please try also MSBuild to attach it's full terminal output in the bug report You can compare with a successufl build trace here: [dev/early/build-trace-linux.txt](dev/early/build-trace-linux.txt)

-## Continuous Integration and Ubuntu LTS
+### Ubuntu 24.04 (and GitHub Continuous Integration)

-- On Github CI, public linux runner are only based on ubuntu
+- On Github CI, public linux runners are only based on Ubuntu
 - We have fully scripted this in `.github/workflow/linux-build.xml`
 - If you have Ubuntu 24.04 on your dev computer you can:
 ```